Waldo Elbert Crane

 Once he heard them sing and saw the effect they had on the audience, the younger Richards immediately tried to obtain funding to make them a permanent part of his team.
 Eventually he succeeded, and when the Voice of Prophecy radio program was launched in 1937, they were renamed the King's Heralds quartet and became an important part of the program.

 Waldo continued with the quartet until 1939, when both he and his brother, Louis, left to attend the College of Medical Evangelists, now Loma Linda University, to pursue medical studies.
-He graduated in 1944 and later became an eye, ear, nose, and throat specialist.
-From 1959 to 1964, he and his wife, Arlene, served as missionaries in Mayaquez, Puerto Rico.
-He also served on the staff of Paradise Valley Hospital, in California.
+He married Arlene Cornell in 1942 and graduated in 1944 from LLU as an eye, ear, nose, and throat specialist.
+From 1959 to 1964, he and Arlene served as missionaries in Mayaquez, Puerto Rico.
+He later served on the staff of Paradise Valley Hospital, in California.

 Sources: Obituary, Review and Herald, 9 October 1969; Roy F. Cottrell, Forward in Faith, Pacific Press, 1945, 44-47; Robert E. Edwards, H.M.S.
 Richards, Review and Herald Publishing Association, 1998, 158, 159, 166; Robert E. Edwards, Hello America!
 20 Years of Victory, Voice of Prophecy, 1961, 37, 38.